 A stock pot simmering on hearth or stove has been the backbone of all world cuisines for millennia, and the tradition continues in restaurants today.
 In times past this was a way to get a lot of nourishment from a small amount of ingredients.
 "Food historians tell us the history of soup is probably as old as the history of cooking.
 The act of combining various ingredients in a large pot to create a nutritious, filling, easily digested, simple to make/serve food was inevitable.
 This made it the perfect choice for both sedentary and travelling cultures, rich and poor, healthy people and invalids.
 Soup (and stews, pottages, porridges, gruels, etc.) evolved according to local ingredients and tastes.
 New England chowder, Spanish gazpacho, Russian borscht, Italian minestrone, French onion, Chinese won ton and Campbell's tomato...are all variations on the same theme...
 The modern restaurant industry is said to be based on soup.
-Restoratifs (wheron the word "restaurant" comes) were the first items served in public restaurants in 18th century Paris [including] broth (Pot-au-feu), bouillion, and consomme." www.foodtimeline.org/foodsoups.html
+Restoratifs (where the word "restaurant" comes from) were the first items served in public eateries in 18th century Paris [including] broth (Pot-au-feu), bouillion, and consommé" www.foodtimeline.org/foodsoups.html

-All this from things that would have been thrown away.
-Garbage, you might call it.
-The process brought to mind the old children's tale, "Stone Soup," in which the stingy villagers are more-or-less tricked by some traveling soldiers into contributing their precious hoarded food to a communal stew.
-In the end they are amazed how delicious the meal turned out, and shower their visitors with food for their journey home.
+All this goodness from things that would have been thrown away!
+Garbage, some might call it.
+The process brought to mind the old children's tale, Stone Soup, in which the stingy villagers are cleverly tricked by a band of traveling soldiers into contributing their precious hoarded food to a communal stew.
+In the end they are amazed at how delicious the meal turned out, and shower their visitors with gifts of food for their journey home.
 The soldiers tell them, "There is no secret, but this is certain: it is only by sharing that we may make a feast."